Jordan Eberle: International play

 The following year, Eberle was named to his second national junior team for the 2010 World Junior Championships in his hometown Regina, Saskatchewan.
 He was selected as an alternate captain to Patrice Cormier along with fellow returnees Colten Teubert, Alex Pietrangelo and Stefan Della Rovere.
-He was named player of the game against Switzerland in the second game of the round-robin—a 6–0 win—with a five-point game (one goal, four assists).
-Two games later, he scored two goals in regulation (one of which began a two-goal comeback late in the third period) and one in the shootout against the United States in the final game of the round-robin to earn his second player of the game honour of the tournament.
+He made an immediate impact on the team by scoring one goal and four assists in their second round robin game against Switzerland.
+Two games later, he scored two goals in regulation and one in the shootout against the United States in the final game of the round-robin to earn his second player of the game honour of the tournament.
 Canada later met the United States again in the gold medal game.
 Down 5–3 with three minutes to go in regulation, Eberle scored twice to force overtime.
 His tying goal with 1:35 left made him Canada's all-time leading goal scorer in the tournament with 14 goals, passing John Tavares' mark set the previous year.
 Canada eventually lost in overtime, earning silver and ending their five-year gold medal streak.
 At the conclusion of the tournament, Eberle finished tied for the tournament lead in goals with André Petersson of Sweden and was second in points to Derek Stepan of the United States.
 He was voted as the Most Valuable Player and Top Forward.
 He was also named to the tournament All-Star Team by the media and named one of Canada's top three players by the coaches.
 Three days after the gold medal game, Regina Mayor Pat Fiacco proclaimed January 8, 2010, as "Jordan Eberle and Colten Teubert Day" in the city for their efforts in the tournament.

 On April 16, 2010, Eberle was named to Team Canada as an alternate for the 2010 IIHF World Championship held in Germany.
 After injuries to Ryan Smyth and Steven Stamkos in the preliminary round, he debuted with Canada's men's team on May 14, 2010, against Norway.
 Eberle scored a goal and assisted on three others to earn the Player of the Game Award in a 12–1 Canadian victory.
 He played in three more games without any points as Canada finished in seventh place with a loss to Russia in the quarter-final.